 - Green Day:

 - "Brain Stew" and "Jaded".
 They were even released as a single together as "Brain Stew/Jaded", shared a music video, and showed up in that sequence on International Superhits.

 - On Dookie, the ending breakdown of "Chump" goes straight into the intro to "Longview" with a fading guitar chord and a gradually shifting drumbeat.
 "Jinx" and "Haushinka" from Nimrod connect in the same way.

-- "Last of the American Girls" and "Murder City" from Twenty First Century Breakdown sound incomplete when separated if you've previously heard them together, but they can work on their own if you like songs that end/start with a random burst of Morse Code.
+- "Last of the American Girls" and "Murder City" from 21st Century Breakdown sound incomplete when separated if you've previously heard them together, but they can work on their own if you like songs that end/start with a random burst of Morse Code.

 - "Holiday" and "Boulevard of Broken Dreams" from American Idiot are also conjoined—the last note of "Holiday" runs through the first several measures of "Boulevard"—but are capable of standing alone.
 It's more obvious if you're watching the music videos.

 - Weezer's "Pink Triangle" continues directly into "Falling for You" via a guitar melody and Studio Chatter noise.

 - System of a Down:

 - "Thetawaves" and "Roulette" is an odd one.
 The former is a hard rock song and the latter is an acoustic ballad.
 Somehow they managed to blend them together to seem like one song.